nami1yt/old-wiilink24-website/readme.md

 Things that must be fixed

-- Vercel Deployment
+- Vercel Deployment (Completed)

-- Updates for the Guides
+- Update the Guides

 - Update the Front Page Currently Supported Services

+- Make some Fancy edits